 Flexibility: Insead > IMD

-When you compare the average rank from three major rankings: Financial Times Global MBA Ranking, and The Economist Full-time MBA Ranking, INSEAD MBA program scored an average rank of 7 against IMD’s 22 with Insead at #1 for the latest Financial Times Global MBA ranking.
+When you compare the average rank from two major rankings: Financial Times Global MBA Ranking, and The Economist Full-time MBA Ranking, INSEAD MBA program scored an average rank of 7 against IMD’s 22 with Insead at #1 for the latest Financial Times Global MBA ranking.

 Ranking: Insead > IMD